FINTLabs/fintlabs.github.io/content/adapter/events.md

 1. Adapter subscribes to events using the SSE endpoint
 1. FINT delivers events on the SSE stream
-1. Adapter accepts the event by POSTing to the status endpoint.
+1. Adapter accepts the event by `POST`ing to the status endpoint.
 There is a 2-minute timeout on accepting events.
 If you use the adapter skeleton this is already handled.
-1. Adapter responds to the event by POSTing to the response endpoint.
+1. Adapter responds to the event by `POST`ing to the response endpoint.
 There is a 15-minute timeout on responding to events.

 ## Causes for events